switchupcb/disgo/_examples/command/README.md

 ```
 Exiting program due to signal...
+Disconnected from the Discord Gateway.
 Deleting the application command...
-Disconnecting from the Discord Gateway...
 Program executed successfully.
 ```